sabbiryan/entity-auditor/README.md

 ##### View Insights
 1. Starting point : Program.cs
 2. Program automatically creates the database and inserts some seed data.
 If any already exists,it will update with the latest value.
+See DatabaseService.cs for detail reference.
 3. You can provide the source, target and primary key as user define inputs.
 Find the source code in DynamicInputHandler.cs
 4. MatchTable.cs class does the matching and returns a matching response.
 5. MatchTable.FindMatch takes the 3 parameters (source entity type, target entity type, primary key)